 The geology of the Kahurangi National Park, although complex, is reasonably well understood.
 The oldest rocks date from 350-550 million years ago and in the Cobb valley contain the oldest fossils found anywhere in New Zealand.

-Old sedimentary rocks such as the karst/limestone of Mt Arthur and Mt Owen are riddled with caves.
+Old sedimentary rocks such as the karst/limestone of Mt Arthur and Mt Owen contain an abundance of caves.

 A variety of minerals including asbestos, gold and magnesium are known from the region.
 Many of the geological features link the area with the ancient southern super continent of Gondwana which broke up 80 million years ago.

 The landscape is diverse extending from the sea coast to 1,875 metres.
-While many elements of older landscapes still exist, the processes that carve and shape the land have been busy.
+While many elements of older landscapes still exist, the processes that carve and shape the land today have been dynamic.

 Active fault systems dissect the region, rivers have carved spectacular gorges and in the limestone regions flow through water worn caves.
 At higher altitudes frost weathering has shattered rocks sending shingle screes down to the river valleys.
 Some of Kahurangi National Parks picturesque features like the Matiri Plateau, Mt Owen, Oparara Arch and the rugged Heaphy coastline feature regularly in scenic books and calendars.